casangi/casadocs/docs/tasks/task_deconvolve.rst

    the .psf and .residual images are always required.
 See the `parameter description <imagename_>`_ for a full list of expected images.

-   Input/output images may be 4D CASA Image Cubes with the axis ordering set to [ra,dec,chan,pol] as is the default for **tclean** (`see the Correcting Axes example <Correcting_Axes_>`_).
+   Input/output images may be 4D CASA Image Cubes with the axis ordering set to [ra,dec,pol,chan] as is the default for **tclean** (`see the Correcting Axes example <Correcting_Axes_>`_).
 All input 2D and 3D images must be regridded to a 4D CASA image prior to being supplied as input.